vsekhar/vcloud/README.md

 Creating a deployment package
 -----------------------------

-1. Your code and data should be placed in a folder along with a script `vcloud-launch` which will be executed on the cluster machines.
+Your code and data should be placed in a folder along with a script `vcloud-launch` which will be executed on the cluster machines.

 An example folder structure is:
 	my_deployment/
 		vcloud-launch
 		my_compute_kernel
 		my_data.csv
 		 ...

-1. Compress the folder into a single package:
-		$ ./mkpkg my_deployment/
-	or equivalently:
-		$ tar cjhf my_deployment.tar.bz2 my_deployment/

 Deploying cluster
 -----------------